 We looked at over 40 properties.
 We prayed and fasted about the building and felt God moving us ahead,

 well aware that while God had done the timing on the building, we needed the most important part.
 A healthy

 growing church.
 Revitalizing was not enough.
-We consulted with our Supt in the EFC, Steve Elliot.
+We consulted with our friend in the EFC, Steve Elliot.
 The elders and the church decided to go forward with more.
-We decided to become a church replant.
-That means instead of holding on with inordinate pride to the past, a replanted church leaves its former glory, its methods, its structure, and its practices and strategically plants its resources (body, budget, and buildings) in the spiritual ground.
-The desired result is a virile replanted church with a God-renewed mission to give new spiritual life to he community in which it ministers.
+We decided to become a church replant with a God-renewed mission to give new spiritual life to our Tri-Valley community.

-After that decision we began a church replant training team, and made plans to call our Associate Pastor
+We began a church replant training team and made plans to call our Associate Pastor

 Ted Mendoza.
 We had money then but it was a step of faith to buy, renovate, and call an extra staff person.
 We knew it was possible that the building might take more time and money.
-And it did.
-But we kept pursuing that which was more important than just the building which we think is a great tool.
+It did, but we kept pursuing what we believed God called us to.
 We changed our name to Ridgeview Hope Church.
 Of all the various landmarks here, Mt Diablo (not so good) - Altamont (kind of boring); the Pleasanton Ridge stood out as significant.
 And Hope, had been a theme of our church for awhile.

 Ps.
 121:1-2 I lift up my eyes to the hills.
 From where does my help come?
 2 My help comes from the Lord, who made heaven and earth.
 Because our building was not completed we met in the parking lot from June- October of 2018 .
 February 10, 2019 was our official launch date .

 It is our prayer that everyone who is in view of this Ridge would be presented with the Hope of Christ.

 We adopted the new vision, mission, and set of values.
 We are still an Evangelical Free